garrandall/popular-music-data/tracks/i-like-montell-jordan-slick-rick.md

 I like the way you walk
 The sexy way you talk
-Ooh, I can't help myself, baby, I like
+Oh, I can't help myself, baby, I like

 I like to kiss your lips
 And when you move your hips
-Ooh, I can't help myself, baby, I like
+Oh, I can't help myself, baby, I like

 I like the way you walk
 The sexy way you talk
-Ooh, I can't help myself, baby, I like
+Oh, I can't help myself, baby, I like

 I like to kiss your lips
 And when you move your hips
-Ooh, I can't help myself, baby, I like
+Oh, I can't help myself, baby, I like

 Make it hot Montell, make it hot
 Make it hot Montell, make it hot